SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/deployment.md

 ### Private SaaS (Customer VPC)

 Customers in segments that deal with very sensitive data primarily use this option.
 Here, Prophecy runs within the **Customer VPC** and connects to the identity, Spark clusters and the scheduler within the VPC.
+For more information read the [private SAAS installation documentation](private-saas/private-saas.md) or reach out to our team by using [request a demo](https://www.prophecy.io/request-a-demo).

 ![Customer VPC Architecture](img/arch_customervpc.png)